 Most of the universities and colleges listed are members of UCAS (Universities and Colleges Admissions Service).
-The deadline for making applications through UCAS to enter a degree course is 25th January 2023 (exceptions are Medicine, Dentistry, Veterinary Medicine and Oxford and Cambridge Universities where applications must be made by 15th October 2022).
+The deadline for making applications through UCAS to enter a degree course is early January 2024 (exceptions are Medicine, Dentistry, Veterinary Medicine and Oxford and Cambridge Universities where applications must be made by early October 2024).
 All applications are online and will be processed through the school.
 Each year we try to ensure that most applications have been sent by the October break.

-The schedule is: all personal statements completed by 23rd September 2022, early applicatations complete and signed off by pupils 30th September 2022 and all other applications by 1st December 2022.
+The school schedule is: all personal statements completed by 16th September 2024, early applicatations completed and signed off by pupils 27th September 2024 and all other applications by 29th November 2024.
 If a pupil receives an offer with conditions attached, this timeframe allows them the opportunity to strive to meet the conditions laid down by the college/university.
+This allows the school time to write all references and check applications.